 Internal and External Communication

-Seven & i Group is utilizing the characteristics of the retail business, which is used by approximately 22.3 million customers every day in Japan alone, to promote environmental activities along with its customers.
+Seven & i Holdings Co., Ltd. and its consolidated subsidiaries (hereinafter referred to as "our Group") are utilizing the characteristics of the retail business, which is used by approximately 22.4 million customers every day in Japan alone, to promote environmental activities along with its customers.
 Moreover, we emphasize collaboration with various stakeholders through participation in the activities of external organizations and communication with NPOs.
-Further, to promote environmental activities, it is necessary for each and every one of our more than 80,000 employees in Japan to take action, so we are also focusing our efforts on awareness-raising activities for employees.
+Further, to promote environmental activities, it is necessary for each and every one of our more than 70,000 employees in Japan to take action, so we are also focusing our efforts on awareness-raising activities for employees.

 • SDGs4 QUALITY EDUCATION